Yamaha YM2608

-The chip includes six concurrent FM channels, four operators per channel, with dual interrupt timers and an LFO.
-It also includes eight possible operator interconnections, or algorithms, for producing different types of instrument sounds.
-The SSG (or Software-controlled Sound Generator) is Yamaha's YM2149 programmable sound generator.
+The FM Sound Source includes six concurrent FM synthesis channels and four operators per channel, with eight possible operator interconnections (or algorithms) for producing different types of instrument sounds.
+The SSG (or Software-controlled Sound Generator) Sound Source is Yamaha's YM2149 programmable sound generator.
 It includes the SSG's three sound channels, noise generator and dual 8-bit GPIO ports.
+The chip also includes dual interrupt timers, as well as the addition of a single sine-wave low frequency oscillator (LFO).
 The YM2608 is used with a YM3016 stereo DAC.

 The YMF288, a.k.a.
 OPN3, is a later development of the YM2608, used in later NEC PC-9801 computer sound cards.
-It removes the YM2608's GPIO ports, CSM (Composite sine mode) mode and the ADPCM Sound Source.
+It removes the YM2608's GPIO ports, CSM (Composite sine mode) and the ADPCM Sound Source.
 It also reduces the wait times on register access, and adds a low-power standby mode.
 The YMF288 also came in much smaller physical 28-pin SOP and 64-pin QFP packages.

+The YM2608 became the basis for two other sound chips in the OPN family, the YM2610 and YM2612, the former of which was most notably used in SNK's Neo-Geo arcade and home console while the latter was most notably used in Sega's Mega Drive (Genesis) console and Fujitsu's FM Towns computers.
+The YM2610 is directly related to the YM2608, using near-identical specifications, while the YM2612 is a stripped-down version of the YM2608, lacking many features such as the ADPCM and SSG channels.
+Both chips were based on the FM block of the YM2608, which in turn was based on the YM2203.